the-coded/codex-ai/pkg/README.md

 - Helpful for package development and testing

 ### 🚀 Production Mode
-- Run from .nexus in another repository
+- Run from .codex in another repository
-- Use .nexus-prefixed paths
+- Use .codex-prefixed paths
 - Default mode for end users

 ## 🛠️ Utilities